input-output-hk/peras-design/docs/reports/tech-report-1.md

 Certificates (or equivalently quorum of votes in a round) have an impact on the chain selection process as they change the weight.

 * Sending a certificate is equivalent to sending a quorum of votes.
     * Once a node sees a quorum, it can create and diffuse a certificate so it no longer needs to send any more votes for the round.
     * If non-quorum certificates were to obey monoid laws, then votes could be sent as singleton certificates that progressively aggregate votes towards a quorum.
 This use of non-quorum certificates would reduce message traffic.
     * If a certificate for every round is included on the chain, then newly started or syncing nodes need not request certificates or votes for rounds older than the last certificate recorded on the chain.
-	* Certificates not recorded on the chain need to be kept by the node and persistently cached if the node is restarted.
+    * Certificates not recorded on the chain need to be kept by the node and persistently cached in case the node is restarted.
 They might have to be provided to newly syncing nodes.
     * The size of a certificate is likely a few thousand bytes or more
     * Conceptually, diffusion of certificates can be thought as similar to the diffusion of blocks as certificates are explicitly or implicitly chained together
 * Certificates are likely too large to be included in the block header without increasing its size over the constitutionally-constrained byte limit.
     * If the CDDL for blocks were altered, they could be included as a new entry in the block.
     * Alternatively, a certificate could be stored as a transaction in the block.
-Such certificate-transactions would incur a fee and would need to be prioritized ahead of transactions in the memory pool.
+Such certificate-transactions would incur a fee and would also need to be prioritized ahead of transactions in the memory pool.
-* At least conceptually, certificates are _fungible_, e.g. if I have certificate X for block A and a certificate Y for block B s.t.
+* At least conceptually, certificates are _fungible_: e.g. if I have certificate X for block A and a certificate Y for block B s.t.
 B $\rightarrow$ A, then I can count the chain from B as having twice the weight which is equivalent to having a certificate $Z = X \circ Y$.
-  * This implies that an implementation could choose to merge certificates that are past some threshold, e.g. when enough weight has been accumulated the chances of chain fork are negligible, which would limit the storage requirements
+  * This implies that an implementation could choose to merge certificates that are past some threshold, e.g. when enough weight has been accumulated the chances of chain fork are negligible, which would limit the storage requirements.
-  * This needs to be validated by researchers and is highly dependent on the particular technology used to form certificates
+  * This needs to be validated by researchers and is highly dependent on the particular technology used to form certificates.
-* Creating, and to a lesser extent validating, certificates could be relatively CPU intensive operations
+* Creating, and to a lesser extent validating, certificates could be relatively CPU intensive operations.
-  * This means there is an interesting operational tradeoff between resources, CPU on one hand, and memory/network bandwidth on the other, that could be used by an implementation adaptively depending on the environment's conditions: Share quorum of votes directly if there is no pressure on memory and network bandwidth, or spend CPU time to build certificates to reduce footprint
+  * This means there is an interesting operational tradeoff between resources, CPU on one hand, and memory/network bandwidth on the other, that could be used by an implementation adaptively depending on the environment's conditions: Share quorum of votes directly if there is no pressure on memory and network bandwidth, or spend CPU time to build certificates to reduce footprint.

 ## Consensus